pukkapies/urop2019/README.md

 In the training phase, parameters are supplied by a json file, instead of being specified as input parameters of the training loop functions.
-You may generate the json file with the default parameters ( from our experiment with training parameters suggested by REFERENCE) using the `create_config_json` function.
+You may generate the json file with the default parameters ( from our experiment with training parameters suggested by (Pons, et al., 2018)) using the `create_config_json` function.

 **Example:**